Kamchatka: Nature’s Tour de Force

-This morning we transfer to the airport for our flight to Vladivostok.
+This morning is at leisure.
+After lunch we transfer to the airport for our flight to Vladivostok.

 After completing customs and immigration formalities we transfer to our hotel in the heart of Vladivostok.
 During the years of Soviet rule, Vladivostok was a closed city.
 For that reason, tourism in this far eastern Russian city is still in its infancy.
 The city was discovered in 1859 and quickly became a military outpost protecting Russia’s resemblance to Turkey’s Golden Horn in Istanbul.